-A garden club was begun in 2017, which serves 3rd-5th graders.
+Our garden club/Green Team was established in 2017, which serves 3rd-5th graders.
 Students meet after school on Tuesdays for 90 minutes to work in the garden and do garden-related activities.
-This program is run by Sarah Wadell and J'Taime Lyons.
-They also receive support from Samantha Perry, a senior at Elon University.
+This program is run by Eastlawn teachers and a class of Elon University students.

 Currently, the mission of the Eastlawn Elementary School Garden is to support all students academically, socially, emotionally, and physically.
 The garden is a place where students can interact with nature and each other in ways that cultivate an ethic of care.